repalash/gltf_materials_anisotropy/README.md

 --------------
 Export anisotropy factor and texture from PBS materials supported by cycles

-Install plugin in blender by going to Preferences -> Addons -> Import
+To install, put the plugin directory in the addons folder of your blender installation.

+For Mac its `/Applications/Blender.app/Contents/Resources/2.92/scripts/addons`

 [Threejs Import](threejs_anisotropy/)
 --------------